 Note: You can always adjust the degree of heat with less gochugaru and gochujang.
 The recipe in the book does not include honey but it's optional if you want a little sweetness.
 So I added it in this version.

 Also, just in case you didn't see my last posts, Philips Avance XL is the air fryer I use and hands down, it is the best air fryer there is.
 Philips is a reliable company with great customer service and their air fryer is a workhorse!

 - 16 chicken wings

-- 1/2 tsp toasted sesame seeds for garnish
+- ½ teaspoon toasted sesame seeds for garnish

-- 1 tbsp scallion diagonally sliced, for garnish
+- 1 tablespoon scallion diagonally sliced, for garnish

 Korean Chicken Wings Sauce